pvp-bot/demoparse/README.md

 ### program setup

-If you haven't already, clone the repo somewhere (or use your favourite git gui) `git clone https://github.com/pvp-bot/demoparse.git`
+If you haven't already, clone the repo somewhere (or use your favourite git client) `git clone https://github.com/pvp-bot/demoparse.git`

 If cloned it previously, pull to get the latest updates (from the repo folder)